 It is important to see a doctor about thyroid issues.
 Make a plan with your doctor.
 If you desire natural treatments it is important to speak with your doctor to see if that is a possibility for you.
 Below are some ways to supplement and support proper thyroid function.
 If you are interested in any of these, talk to your doctor about the possibility of adding them to your natural health plan.
 If you already take medications and are wondering if any of these supplements are safe for use with your medication, please speak with your doctor first, prior to using them.

 Iodine Rich Food Sources

 A diet rich in whole foods should always be the first way to support overall health, including thyroid health.
-Poor diet and nutritional deficiency is one of the top reasons for thyroid problems.
+Poor diet and nutritional deficiency are a few of the top reasons for thyroid problems.
 Choose organic foods when possible, as the thyroid is very sensitive to environmental toxins.
 Too much iodine can also cause goiter, so do not go overboard.
 More is not always better, it is about balance.
 It is important to get a balanced amount of iodine in the diet.
-People with hypothyroidism due to iodine deficiency may benefit from increasing the recommended daily allowance of iodine rich foods.
+People with hypothyroidism due to iodine deficiency may benefit from increasing the recommended daily allowance of iodine-rich foods.

 - Raw cranberry

 - Himalayan Crystal Salt (table salt is often enriched with iodine, but this salt has naturally occurring iodine)

 Maca has a balancing effect on the hypothalamus, which controls, stimulates and balances the other endocrine glands: pituitary, adrenals, ovaries, testes, thyroid and pancreas, therefore Maca may actually help thyroid issues by nourishing the hypothalamus which controls the thyroid’s function.